oniichanxx/Nuke-bot/README.md

 Created by diavolicchio and massy
 Instructions:
 Edit the .py file to whatever you like, it will give you suggestions!
-Edit the .env file value to your discord bot token
 Run the .py file and you are done!

 # Warning